Imperial boomerang: Arendt's usage (1951)

+Hannah Arendt, in her 1951 book, The Origins of Totalitarianism, considered the Soviet and Nazi regimes alongside European colonies in Africa and Asia, as their later and gruesome transformation.
+She analyzes Russian pan-Slavism as a stage in the development of racism and totalitarianism.
+Her analysis was continued by Alexander Etkind in his 2011 book Internal Colonization: Russia's Imperial Experience.

 Association with Foucault (1976)

 In his 1976 lecture Society Must Be Defended, Michel Foucault repeated these ideas.
 According to him:

 [W]hile colonization, with its techniques and its political and juridical weapons, obviously transported European models to other continents, it also had a considerable boomerang effect on the mechanisms of power in the West, and on the apparatuses, institutions, and techniques of power.
 A whole series of colonial models was brought back to the West, and the result was that the West could practice something resembling colonization, or an internal colonialism, on itself.

+Foucault's association with the concept has led to the term being referred to as Foucault's boomerang, even though he did not originate the term.